August 2019 Issue

 Clean Eating as a Dietary Pattern

-A popular magazine, EatingWell, describes itself as a “foolproof guide to clean eating.”
-It calls for limiting processed foods, eating more veggies and fruits, cutting back on saturated fats, reducing alcohol intake, eliminating added sugars, limiting sodium to 2,300 mg per day, choosing whole over refined grains, and eating less meat.6 When described in this way, the clean eating diet closely aligns with the Dietary Approaches to Stop Hypertension (DASH) eating plan, which recommends eating vegetables, fruits, whole grains, fat-free or low-fat dairy products, fish, poultry, beans, nuts, and vegetable oils; limiting foods that are high in saturated fat, such as fatty meats, full-fat dairy products, and tropical oils such as coconut, palm kernel, and palm oils; and limiting sugar-sweetened beverages and sweets.7 This definition of clean eating also aligns with the Mediterranean dietary pattern, which is characterized by a high intake of fruits, vegetables, legumes, and complex carbohydrates; a moderate consumption of fish and seafood; and the consumption of olive oil as the main source of fats.
+A popular magazine, EatingWell, recently ran an article on clean eating that suggests limiting processed foods, eating more veggies and fruits, cutting back on saturated fats, reducing alcohol intake, limiting added sugars, limiting sodium to 2,300 mg per day, choosing whole over refined grains, and eating less meat.6 When described in this way, the clean eating diet closely aligns with the Dietary Approaches to Stop Hypertension (DASH) eating plan, which recommends eating vegetables, fruits, whole grains, fat-free or low-fat dairy products, fish, poultry, beans, nuts, and vegetable oils; limiting foods that are high in saturated fat, such as fatty meats, full-fat dairy products, and tropical oils such as coconut, palm kernel, and palm oils; and limiting sugar-sweetened beverages and sweets.7 This definition of clean eating also aligns with the Mediterranean dietary pattern, which is characterized by a high intake of fruits, vegetables, legumes, and complex carbohydrates; a moderate consumption of fish and seafood; and the consumption of olive oil as the main source of fats.
 It includes a low to moderate amount of red wine during meals.8

 Dietitians who work with clients who express an interest in this type of clean eating can educate them about the DASH diet, a research-based diet that supports health.
 It’s been found to result in significant decreases in systolic (25.2 mm Hg, p=0.001) and diastolic blood pressure (22.6 mm Hg, p=0.001), total cholesterol (20.2 mmol/L p=0.001), and LDL cholesterol (20.1 mmol/L, p=0.03).
 Researchers state that the DASH diet is an effective nutritional strategy to prevent CVD.9